 What’s the Difference Between Fog and Mist?

-Fog is a cloud that reaches ground level whilst mist forms when water droplets are suspended in the air.
+Fog is a cloud that reaches ground level.
+Mist forms when water droplets are suspended in the air.

-Fog is denser than mist and will generally last longer.
+Fog is denser than mist and will often last longer.
 It also reduces visibility more than mist.
 This means that you may not be able to shoot as far into the distance as when it’s misty.

 Location Scouting for Foggy and Misty Images